naveenrajm7/eXpress-Data-Path/exp-setup/aws/exp-settings.md

 sudo ethtool -x ens6

 # Not able to steer packets .
 Maybe its too low for each cpu
-# Try The big machine
+# Try The big machine,
+# Change port numbers to spread out traffic